recomb-conference/recomb2026/how_to_register.md

 Please note that the gala dinner is **not included in the Postdoc and Student registration fees;** however, **tickets for the gala dinner may be purchased separately at €130 per ticket.**

-*On-site registration may be available, subject to remaining capacity at the time of the conference.*

 **The Early Registration Deadline is 15 April 2026.
 After this deadline, all prices will be increased by 20%.**

 ---